cconover/vim-config/README.md

 # Vim Configuration
-This repository keeps a customized Vim configuration for more efficient editing.
+This is my standard Vim configuration.
+It is extensible on a per-environment basis.

 ## Usage
-To use this configuration, clone the repo to your `.vim` directory:
+To use this configuration, clone the repo to your `.vim` directory.

 ```shell
 git clone git@github.com:cconover/vim-config.git ~/.vim
 ```

-The `.vimrc` file is contained inside this directory, but Vim will look for it in your home directory.
-To make this work, we need to symlink to the one inside the `.vim` directory:
+Vim uses a file called `.vimrc` stored in your home directory for persistent configuration.
+Since `.vimrc` is inside the `.vim` directory when using this repo, we need to symlink it so that Vim can find it.

 ```shell
 ln -s ~/.vim/.vimrc ~/.vimrc